-It’s digging deeper to:
+In other words, it’s digging deeper to:

-- validate that the valuation of the business is reasonable
+- validate that the valuation of the business is reasonable;

-- check that financial statements are a true and accurate portrayal of the company’s financial health
+- check that financial statements are a true and accurate portrayal of the company’s financial health;

-- that there are no existing hidden or unexpected risks, liabilities, future costs and any other surprises not already factored into the valuation
+- that there are no existing hidden or unexpected risks, liabilities, future costs and any other surprises not already factored into the valuation;

 - assess the true long term business prospects, its potential, and the sustainability of its position in the market